-Our indoor rock climbing wall has multiple climbs from grade 12 to 20, with lead capability.
+Our outdoor rock climbing wall has multiple climbs from grade 12 to 20.
 The session is a great introduction to the basics of rock climbing for all ages.
 Older participants can learn the art of belaying, and can work with their peers to help each other to the top.